marymex/QT3_edit_csv/README.md

 ![connecting5](https://github.com/marymex/QT_edit_csv/blob/main/connecting_mainwindow_and_dialog5.jpg)

-We are going to store the address of the double-clicked tableView cell inside this static variable QString& changedData.
+We are going to store the address of the double-clicked tableView cell inside this static variable "QString& changedData".
 Now we implement the code of "MainWindow::on_tableView_doubleClicked(const QModelIndex &index)" in mainwindow.cpp

 ```sh